 During the Dry Working Section the horse should be calm, supple, obedient and free moving.
 The workout should demonstrate the horse's training in a fluent and flowing motion.

-Committees can select any approved ASHS Working/Challenge Pattern.
+Committees can select any approved ASHS Working/Challenge Pattern or choose one of the Patterns below.